dockrbyter/wt_supporterprofile/README.md

 ##### And much more! :D

 # Setup
-Download the repository, extract the whole folder and run inside wtprofilesetup.ps1 as administrator.
+Make shure Windows Terminal is installed.
+Then download the repositor, extract the whole folder and run inside wtprofilesetup.ps1 as administrator.
 ```
 .\wtprofilesetup.ps1
 ```